-Thames Valley Police carried out a major operation across Buckinghamshire on Tuesday (3/3) as part of our ongoing work to target serious and organised criminality.
+Thames Valley Police carried out a major operation across Buckinghamshire on Tuesday (3/3) as part of their ongoing work to target serious and organised criminality.
 This follows similar enforcement activity conducted earlier in the year.

 A number of officers and staff came together to disrupt organised crime groups in Buckinghamshire who are linked to a number of offences such as thefts, robberies and other serious offences.

-We made four arrests in Buckinghamshire and have had a closure order issued on a property in Aylesbury, following 3.5kg worth of cannabis being seized.
+Officers made four arrests in Buckinghamshire and have had a closure order issued on a property in Aylesbury, following 3.5kg worth of cannabis being seized.

 Superintendent Euan Livingstone, who led the operation, said: “Following last month’s day of action, we have made a significant impact on organised crime groups operating across Buckinghamshire.